influxdata/docs-v2/content/influxdb/v2.0/api-guide/client-libraries/nodejs/query.md

 2. Instantiate an `InfluxDB` client.
 Provide your InfluxDB URL and API token.
    Use the `getQueryApi()` method of the client.
-   Provide your InfluxDB org ID to create a configured **query client**.
+   Provide your InfluxDB organization ID to create a configured **query client**.

    ```js
    import { InfluxDB, Point } from '@influxdata/influxdb-client'